SWENGG4Y2024/SWENGG4Y2024Team02/SRS.md

 The purpose of this document is to provide a detailed description of the requirements for the Airbnb software system.
 It will elaborate functional, non-functional, and interface requirements.

 ### 1.2 Scope
 The Airbnb software system is an online platform for people to lease or rent short-term lodging including holiday cottages, apartments, homestays, hostel beds, or hotel rooms.
-The system should allow users to offer and book lodging worldwide.
+The system should allow Hosts and Customers to offer and book lodging worldwide.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **Airbnb**: An online marketplace for arranging or offering lodging, primarily homestays, or tourism experiences.
-- **User**: A person who uses the Airbnb system.
+- **Customer**: A  user who rent accommodations.
 - **Host**: A user who offers their property for rent.

 ### 1.4 References